 Manasi Sharma

-Internship: During the summer of 2022, I also interned in the Autonomous Vehicles team at Nissan, in which I worked on assembling a LiDAR only classification system for road objects!
-I sought an experience in which I was able to make a significant contribution (forgoing other offers, eg. Amazon), was very happy that the experience turned out well and my classification had been deployed in the AV fleet at Nissan last winter!
+Internships: During the summer of 2022, I interned in the Autonomous Vehicles team at Nissan, working on assembling a LiDAR only classification system for road objects (including vegetation, trucks, cars and cyclists).
+The classification system was deployed in the AV fleet at Nissan that winter.

-Undergraduate Experience: I graduated in 2021 from Columbia University with a Bachelor's degree in Computer Science and Physics.
-As an undergrad, I was supervised by Prof. Daniel Hsu and Prof. Zoltan Haiman on interpreting astrophysical deep learning models for weak lensing using an array of saliency map methods.
-I started off my undergraduate program with a broad interest in computational physics and first pursued the direction of AI at Caltech in 2019, under Prof. Mansi Kasliwal in which I developed a real/bogus image astrophysical source classifier for the IR-Gattini telescope that performed so well that it was permanently included in the telescope's data processing pipeline.
+Undergraduate Experiences: As an undergrad, I was supervised by Prof. Daniel Hsu and Prof. Zoltan Haiman on interpreting astrophysical deep learning models for weak lensing using an array of saliency map methods.
+Before that, in 2019, I first developed my passion for AI at Caltech under Prof. Mansi Kasliwal , creating a real/bogus image classifier for the IR-Gattini telescope, which was later integrated into its data processing pipeline.

 Email / CV / Github / Google Scholar / LinkedIn / Twitter